Sudipta-Sen/SystemDesignMasterClass/RelationalDatabases/Session2.md

         - Return “Key Not Found” to the user. -- "May introduce lazy deletion here"
 ```

 Here we can think of **lazy deletion** i.e When a user requests a key (`GET`), the system checks the `expired_at` value.
-If the key has expired, it is deleted and “Key Not Found” is returned.
+If the key has expired, it deletes the key and “Key Not Found” is returned.
 However, this approach comes with its own drawbacks.

 ### Problem with Lazy Deletion
 - Lazy deletion only deletes one row at a time, and in the worst-case scenario, each delete operation could trigger a `B+ tree rebalancing`.
 Frequent rebalancing can make each operation more time-consuming, significantly affecting performance.